aclayton27/john-deere-dt-case-study/main-case.md

 By 2023, John Deere’s Production & Precision Agriculture segment had become one of the company’s largest business units, reflecting a significant shift toward digital and data-driven services.

+This shift is reflected in Deere’s financial structure, where the Production & Precision Agriculture segment represents the largest share of the company’s overall revenue.

-Industry analysts note that “the future of farming is increasingly data-driven,” with technology playing a central role in improving productivity and sustainability.
+Industry analysts note that agriculture is becoming increasingly data-driven, with technology playing a central role in improving productivity and sustainability.

 Technology has become a key differentiator, with companies racing to provide digital solutions that improve productivity.